-Relating the aspect of relation between religiosity and behavior, (e.g. Brown & Ferris 2007; Lyons & Nivison-Smith 2006; Lee & Farrell 2003; Agorestos et al. 2014; Shaheen et al. 2016; Hubbard et al. 2016; Steiner et al. 2018), religion supposes charity, in religious context and towards religious organization.
-Idea of having money represents different beliefs and objectives for both of behavior types, the altruistic or selfish.
-The altruistic one, grounded being on the religion beliefs, becomes emphatic and careful to the problems of others (Tang et al. 2008).
+Relating the aspects of the relation between religiosity and human behavior, (e.g. Brown & Ferris 2007; Lyons & Nivison-Smith 2006; Lee & Farrell 2003; Agorestos et al. 2014; Shaheen et al. 2016; Hubbard et al. 2016; Steiner et al. 2018), religion supposes charity, in religious context and towards religious organizations.
+Idea of having money represents different beliefs and objectives for both of altruistic and selfish behavior types.
+The altruistic behavior, grounded on religion beliefs, becomes emphatic and careful to the problems of the others (Tang et al. 2008).
 For the selfish one, the feeling of generosity, the idea to be helpful to others is missing (Wierzbicki & Zawadzka 2016).
-Generosity is associated many times with the religious context, out of its border being null or negative (Eckel & Grossman 2004).
+In this context, generosity is associated many times with the religious context (Eckel & Grossman 2004).

 Another delicate problem around the money is represented by the ethical perspective (Vitell 2006; Vitell et al. 2007; Lu et al. 2014).
-Choosing between altruistic or selfish behavior, one person must realize that in entirely society there are ethical principles.
+Choosing between altruistic or selfish behavior, one person must realize that in society there are ethical principles.
 Much more, each of us is a small part of a community and each community is characterized by its own rules and principles.
-Also, we believe that religious communities have their own principles, norms and rules, which means that they have the ethical systems.
+Also, we believe that religious communities have their own principles, norms and rules.
 Central idea in every religious community is the members’ beliefs in a supernatural being.
 Around this ideal, they share a common set of moral values and principles, propose and promote their own ethic system.
 So, in our study, we want to draw attention on the rational religious perspective, which seems to be responsible for social and economic beneﬁts of others in need.
 Granger et al. (2014) developed a conceptual model which promotes religiosity as being responsible for donation of time and money.
-In this way, the perspective of different human determinants is responsible for human act.
+In this way, the perspective of different human determinants is responsible for human acts.
 We will show that age, gender, education and household’s income, as human determinants, are important for the religiosity and money aspects in the society.